badsyntax/server-tools/backup/README.md

 ### Prep:

 1. Copy your keys to the FTP server, [follow these instructions](http://wiki.hetzner.de/index.php/Backup/en#FTP.2FSFTP.2FSCP).
+2. Install s3cmd: `sudo apt-get install s3cmd -y`
 2. Configure s3cmd: `s3cmd --configure`
 3. Create a backup config file in your $HOME location (see below)
-3. Update the "$HOME" var at the top of the `backup.sh` script file
+3. Update the `$HOME` var at the top of the `backup.sh` script file

 #### Example config file: